Ketamine-Assisted Psychotherapy

 Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety and PTSD.
 Ketamine has rapidly-acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hrs. after treatment.
 It works by blocking the brain’s NMDA receptors as well as by stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
 Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.

 Ketamine can be administered in a variety of ways.
-In my work we only use the sublingual lozenge form prescribed by an experienced medical professional I consult with.
+In my work we only use the sublingual lozenge form prescribed by an experienced medical professional from the organization, Journey Clinical, that I consult with.

 -

 The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
 These effects can make you feel “far from” your body, and facilitate shifts in perception that can often feel expansive in nature.
-You’ll be lying down in a comfortable position during the experience.
+You’ll be lying down in a comfortable position during the experience, which in total lasts about 3 hours.
 I will be there with you the whole time to help you process your experience according to your preferences and what is best for your treatment goals.

 -